beezwax/bzBond/packages/bzBond-js/README.md

 #### bzBond.SetRelayScriptName(relayScriptName) | bzBond.GetRelayScriptName()

-If you choose to change the name of the Relay Script in FileMaker, use this step to ensure bzBond calls to FileMaker perform the correct script.
+If you choose to change the name of the Relay Script in Claris/FileMaker Pro, use this step to ensure bzBond calls to Claris/FileMaker Pro perform the correct script.

 ```
 bzBond.GetRelayScriptName(); // "bzBondRelay" (default)